Early in 1915, a group of business men in Detroit, Michigan organized the first Kiwanis Club with a purpose to do good things for their community.

 After the January 22, 1999, tornado devastated downtown Clarksville and wrecked the Civic Hall, the Club donated $3500 to the tornado rebuilding fund.
 Fifty-six of the club members had their business destroyed or damaged in that terrible tornado, but fortunately, no one was killed or hurt.
 While Scott Bryant was president the Club donated to the City Fire Department a “Fire Safety House” trailer used to train children how to survive fires and tornados.

-More recently the Club provided the Clarksville/ Montgomery County library with a Kiwanis Learning Center for the children’s section of the library.
+The Club also provided the Clarksville/Montgomery County library with a Kiwanis Learning Center for the children’s section of the library.
 Young children can play with learning toys and read.

-The Memories of Service & Sacrifice Project has sponsored an “Interview a Veteran” Essay Contest for six years with more than 8000 students having interviewed local veterans and explaining the importance of their service & sacrifice to our country.
-In addition, the Club, working with other community groups, has collected and mounted a permanent “Faces of Valor” display of local veterans’ pictures in the Montgomery County Court House.
-A booklet with the story of each of the 244 veterans is being published in the fall of 2006.
+The Memories of Service and Sacrifice Project has sponsored an “Interview a Veteran” Essay Contest for 13 years with more than 20,000 students having interviewed local veterans and explaining the importance of their service and sacrifice to our country.
+In addition, the Club, working with other community groups, has collected and mounted a permanent “Faces of Valor” display of local veterans pictures in the Montgomery County Court House.
+A booklet with the story of each of the 244 veterans was published in the fall of 2006.

-The Kiwanis Club of Clarksville, over 100 members strong, continues to work as it has for 86 years, for the betterment of Clarksville and Montgomery County while fulfilling the Kiwanis motto “We Build”.
+The Kiwanis Club of Clarksville, over 120 members strong, continues to work as it has for more than 100 years, for the betterment of Clarksville and Montgomery County while fulfilling the Kiwanis motto “We Build”.